cowrie/cowrie/docs/BACKEND_POOL.rst

 ***************

 To allow for a simple setup, we provide two VM images to use with the backend pool: Ubuntu 18.04 and OpenWRT.
-You can download them below, and then edit `cowrie.cfg` to match the path of the images.
+You can download them below, and then edit `cowrie.cfg`'s `guest_image_path` to match the path of the images.
 In the case of OpenWRT you will need two different files.
 Note that a separate set of configs is provided for each image in the default configuration.
 Choose the one you want to use and comment the other as needed.